 Company shall promptly disclose to Merck in writing the development, making, conception or reduction to practice of Company Information and Inventions and Joint Information and Inventions.
 For the purposes of determining ownership under this Section 2.9, inventorship shall be determined in accordance with United States patent laws (regardless of where the applicable activities occurred).
-Subject to the licenses granted to the other party under this Agreement and the other terms and conditions of this Agreement, each Party shall have the non-exclusive right to exploit its interest in Joint Information and Inventions and Joint Patent Rights, and to grant licenses under its interest in Joint Information and Inventions and Joint Patent Rights, and to grant licenses under its interest in Joint Information and Inventions and Joint Patent Rights, and without accounting to, the other Party; provided, however, that for clarity, the foregoing joint ownership rights shall not be construed as granting, conveying or creating any license or other rights to the other Party's intellectual property, unless otherwise expressly set forth in this Agreement; and further provided that, in the event that any Joint Patent Rights claim or cover a Compound or the Manufacturing process therefor, Company shall not grant any license under its interest in such Joint Patent Rights to any Third Party without Merck's prior written consent.
+Subject to the licenses granted to the other party under this Agreement and the other terms and conditions of this Agreement, each Party shall have the non-exclusive right to exploit its interest in Joint Information and Inventions and Joint Patent Rights, as it deems appropriate, without the consent of, and without accounting to, the other Party; provided, however, that for clarity, the foregoing joint ownership rights shall not be construed as granting, conveying or creating any license or other rights to the other Party's intellectual property, unless otherwise expressly set forth in this Agreement; and further provided that, in the event that any Joint Patent Rights claim or cover a Compound or the Manufacturing process therefor, Company shall not grant any license under its interest in such Joint Patent Rights to any Third Party without Merck's prior written consent.